 (ages 11 – 13 and 14 -16), 10 am – 3 pm

 This is the perfect summer opportunity for young entrepreneurs and innovative problem solvers.
 Bizology offers teens the opportunity to learn about the world of business and entrepreneurship through a series of workshops, guest speakers and field experience.
 Participants will build on cross-disciplinary skills necessary to build effective and efficient business-based solutions.
 Topics covered include, but are not limited to, management, organization, accounting, financing, marketing, effective use of social media, startup culture, networking and more.

 (ages 12-16),June 25 – 29 and August 13 – 17, 9 a.m. – 3 p.m.

 A fun, interactive and hands-on opportunity for teens to create social change in their community through the art of video production.
 Participants will learn the video production process and gain skills in creative writing, scripting, story-boarding and more.
 Teens will discuss and identify important social issues, collaborate with community partners and create a short video that raises awareness about a topic of interest.
 This opportunity is made available by Community Television Network (CTN) of Ann Arbor.

 Session 9: August 13–17

-*Camp will meet Monday, Wednesday, Thursday & Friday.
-There is no camp on Tuesday, July 4.
+*Camp will meet Monday, Tuesday, Thursday and Friday.
+There is no camp Wednesday July 4.